 The efficiency of transfer from the motor to vibration exciter (equal to 0.9), the coefficient of rolling friction in the bearings of the vibration exciter (equal to 10-3), and the additional consumption of power in the vibration of the soil mass, assumed to be 15% of the power expended to overcome the resistance of the soil, were studied here.

 Calculation of the parameters of longitudinal-action impact-vibration hammers.

 The original data for the calculation are the same parameters as for the vibratory pile drivers.

 1. On the basis of the original data on the pile driven, the mass of the impact part of the vibratory hammer is determined, in kg:

 2. The amplitude value of the compelling force, kN, is determined:

-The lower limit of the parameter d (d = 2-6) is designated for impact-vibration hammers that drive elements with a relatively small cross sectional surface (up to 50 cm2).
+The lower limit of the parameter d (d = 2-6) is designated for impact-vibration hammers that drive piles with a relatively small cross sectional surface (up to 50 cm2).
 The parameter d also increases with an increase in cross sectional surface.

 3. The preliminary depression force of the working springs is calculated, in kN:

 The parameter sin α = 0.3 – 0.5.
 An attempt must be made to assure the value sin α = 0.4 in designing the hammers.